 Arguably the best Christmas movie (argued by me, specifically), this delightful tale follows Will Ferrell as a human raised by elves who goes to find his real dad in New York City.
 Like almost all children’s tales, this one starts in an orphanage because parents just get in the way, I guess.

-Am I older than them now? *breathes into paper bag* I am the exact age of Elf in this movie.
+Am I older than them now? *breathes into paper bag* I am now two years older than Elf in this movie.
 However, this is the one movie where I feel more mature than the lead character (the Elf) so maybe that’s okay.

 Home Alone 2: This Time It’s Personal*